novasoftwarefoundation/prism/README.md

 # @novasoftwarefoundation/prism

-A playful but professional Tailwind-based UI framework for scientific software.
+A Tailwind-based UI framework for scientific software.

 Part of the [Nova Software Foundation](https://novasf.org) - open source software for science.